Here’s what you need to know about freelance visas in Dubai

 - Bank reference letter

-- NOC from your UAE sponsor
+- NOC from your UAE sponsor (if applicable)

 NO OBJECTION LETTER FROM SPONSOR/ EMPLOYER